MaastrichtU-IDS/covid-kg-notebooks/README.md

 This notebook uses a 166M compressed ntriples file as Knowledge Graph which needs to be downloaded

+### Get curated data

+We fixed issues with encoding and language tag to make sure the file can be loaded in RDF4J triplestores, the fixed data can be download at https://covid-download.137.120.31.102.nip.io/#/

+### Download original data

 Get the `kg.nt` download URL from Kaggle: https://www.kaggle.com/group16/covid19-literature-knowledge-graph

 > In firefox after starting the download you can right click on the file in the download list and "Copy Download Link"